Last Updated on September 4, 2024 by Maged kamel

-9b- Practice problem-longitudinal weld of a plate section
+- Practice problem-longitudinal welds of a plate section.

-This is a Practice problem for the longitudinal weld of a plate section., this is case 4 for the shear lag factor table D3.1-CM-14. and also can be considered as case 4a based on CM-15 and related specification -2016.
+This is a Practice problem for the longitudinal weld of a plate section.
+This is case 4 for the shear lag factor table D3.1-CM-14.
+It can also be considered case 4a based on CM-15 and related specification -2016.

-In this post, we will solve two solutions the first solution is based on CM-14, and the second solution is based on CM-15.
+In this post, we will solve two solutions: the first is based on CM-14, and the second is based on CM-15.

-The welded area is equal to 3.75 inch2, please refer to the next slide image for more details.
+The welded area equals 3.75 inch2; please refer to the next slide image for more details.

 Estimate the shear lag factor U based on CM-14.

-As we can see from the next picture, for table D3.1 shear lag factors for connections to tension members, for longitudinal weld it is case 4, here it is only for plates where the tension load is transmitted by longitudinal weld only.
+As we can see from the next picture, table D3.1 shows shear lag factors for connections to tension members.
+For longitudinal welds, it is case 4.
+Here, it is only for plates where the tension load is transmitted by longitudinal welds.
 The shear lag factor depends on the width of the joint w and establishes a relation between the length of connection L and width W.

-From the given section of PL3/8″x5″, the width of plate w=5 inches, we cannot estimate the minimum shear lag factor for plates. by diving the area of the connected area of the whole area since it is not allowed by the code for plates.
+From the given section of PL3/8″x5″, the width of plate w=5 inches, we cannot estimate the plate’s minimum shear lag factor by diving the area of the connected area of the whole area since it is not allowed by the code for plates.

-2- The length of connection is given by the given section as equal to 5 inches.
+2- The connection length is given by the given section as equal to 5 inches.

 3- From the given section of PL3/8×5, the width of plate w=5 inches .

-4- There are three cases based on the relation between L and W for the value of shear lag factor U. For this practice problem, we have L=W, and the U value will be found to be equal to 0.75.
+4- There are three cases based on the relation between L and W for the value of shear lag factor U. For this practice problem, we have L=W, and the U value will equal 0.75.

 The equations that we use for the LRFD and ASD designs.